-Wouldn’t it be fabulous if you could rewrite a heartbreaking event in your life so it would turn out the way you wanted it to happen?
+Wouldn’t it be fabulous if you could rewrite a heartbreaking event in your life so it would turn out the way you wanted?

-I titled this short story “Only Love.”
-It’s too long for one blog post, so I’ll share it in five consecutive posts.
+I titled this short story “The Fire of Love.”
+It’s too long for one blog post, so I’ll share it in seven consecutive posts.

-I sniffle, nod.
+Nodding, I blew my nose.
 “My mother called me her little witch Lizzy.”

-She studies my right hand.
-“Was your father present when you were a child, Liz?”
+She studied my right hand.
+“Was your father present when you were growing up, Liz?”

-“When he wasn’t flying B-52s for the Air Force, or working long hours.”
+“When he wasn’t flying B-52s for the Air Force.”

-Aurora points to a dimple where my second finger meets my palm.
+Aurora pointed to a depression where my second finger met my palm.
 “See this?
-The lack of a mount tells me you lacked a supportive male role model growing up.”
+The lack of a mound tells me you lacked a male role model growing up.”

-The woman says softly, “You still carry heartbreak in your aura from longing for, but lacking, a man’s love.”
-She tells me I carried the heartache into this life from a prior lifetime.
+The woman said softly, “You still carry heartbreak in your aura from longing for, but lacking, a man’s love.”
+She told me I’d carried the pain into this life from a prior lifetime.
 “You loved a married man.
-He asked you to be his mistress, as was the custom of the times.”
+He asked you to become his mistress, as was the custom of the times.”